30 Things to Do in São Paulo, Brazil - By a Local

 Cosmetic stores, bootleg CDs and USB drives, kitchen supplies, textiles, knock off clothing, religious supplies, cell phone repair stores, cheap jewelry, opticians, party supplies… If there’s something you want to buy, someone on 25 de Março is selling it!

-Pickpocketing and petty theft can happen here, so watch your things careful and leave your phone in your pocket.
+Police presence along the street is always pretty good, but pickpocketing and petty theft can happen here, so watch your things careful and leave your phone in your pocket.
+While the street is safe, the area around it is not the best, so don't go wandering down side streets.

 13. Have a look around the Mercado Municipal (Mercadão)